Robert Stone (wrestler): The Shore (2010–2011)

 On July 27, 2010, Strauss wrestled in a tryout dark match for Total Nonstop Action Wrestling, losing to Bobby Fish.
 On August 5, it was reported that TNA had signed Strauss to a contract.
 At the August 10 tapings of TNA Impact!
-Strauss wrestled a dark match under the ring name Robbie E with a gimmick inspired by the television show Jersey Shore, defeating Jeremy Buck, while being managed by Cookie.
+Strauss wrestled a dark match under the ring name Robbie E with a gimmick inspired by DJ Pauly D and the television show Jersey Shore, defeating Jeremy Buck, while being managed by Cookie.
 On the August 26 edition of Impact!, vignettes began airing to promote Strauss' upcoming debut.
-Prior to their televised debuts, Robbie E and Cookie made an appearance on September 24 at TNA's live event at The Arena in Philadelphia, Pennsylvania, interrupting Jeremy Borash and insulting the crowd, before Robbie was defeated in a match by Rhyno.
-At the following day's event in Rahway, New Jersey, Robbie and Cookie interrupted Mick Foley, before Robbie was again defeated in a match against Rhyno, with Foley serving as the special guest referee.
-Robbie and Cookie made their televised debuts on the October 7 live edition of Impact!, cutting a promo insulting the Florida crowd.
-The following Sunday at Bound for Glory Robbie attacked X Division Champion Jay Lethal after his title match with Douglas Williams, claiming he was a disgrace to New Jersey.
-Robbie and Cookie gained mainstream attention through the following edition of Impact!, where Cookie had a cat fight with Jersey Shore cast member Jenni "JWoww" Farley.
+Prior to their televised debuts, Robbie E and Cookie made an appearance on September 24 at TNA's live event at The Arena in Philadelphia, Pennsylvania, interrupting Jeremy Borash and insulting the crowd, before Robbie E was defeated in a match by Rhyno.
+At the following day's event in Rahway, New Jersey, Robbie E and Cookie interrupted Mick Foley, before Robbie E was again defeated in a match against Rhyno, with Foley serving as the special guest referee.
+Robbie E and Cookie made their televised debuts on the October 7 live edition of Impact!, cutting a promo insulting the Florida crowd.
+The following Sunday at Bound for Glory Robbie E attacked X Division Champion Jay Lethal after his title match with Douglas Williams, claiming he was a disgrace to New Jersey.
+Robbie E and Cookie gained mainstream attention through the following edition of Impact!, where Cookie had a cat fight with Jersey Shore cast member Jenni "JWoww" Farley.

-Robbie made his in–ring debut the following week, defeating Amazing Red, and afterwards called out X Division Champion Jay Lethal.
-The following week Robbie defeated Lethal in a non–title street fight, after interference from Cookie, to earn the right to challenge for the X Division Championship.
-On November 7 at Turning Point, Robbie defeated Lethal, with help from Cookie, to win the X Division Championship for the first time.
-The following month at Final Resolution Robbie retained the title in a rematch via disqualification, when Lethal was caught using Cookie's hairspray on him.
+Robbie E made his in–ring debut the following week, defeating Amazing Red, and afterwards called out X Division Champion Jay Lethal.
+The following week Robbie E defeated Lethal in a non–title street fight, after interference from Cookie, to earn the right to challenge for the X Division Championship.
+On November 7 at Turning Point, Robbie E defeated Lethal, with help from Cookie, to win the X Division Championship for the first time.
+The following month at Final Resolution Robbie E retained the title in a rematch via disqualification, when Lethal was caught using Cookie's hairspray on him.
 During the match Cookie was suspended above the ring in a shark cage.
 On December 7 at the tapings of the December 16 edition of Impact!, Robbie E lost the X Division Championship back to Lethal.